marta3718/saturnix-camera/README.md

 </p>

 From a raw functional prototype to a complete, usable camera system.

-- Custom enclosure and industrial design
-- Stable capture pipeline
-- Film simulation system
-- Refined UI and controls

 Designed with a retro-futuristic aesthetic inspired by 80s–90s electronics.

-- Soft geometry and minimal seams
-- Ventilation slots and functional detailing
-- Compact, self-contained form factor
-- Focus on tactile interaction

----

-## Getting Started
-The project is still in active development.

-- Firmware &  Hardware release coming soon (I hope to publish the project in full within the next two weeks)
-- Join Discord for dev updates and early access

----

 ## Features